Tianyi2/2023_SP51_CMS_GroupB/README.md

 # Project Overview
-<p>This project is completed by the students of Group B of CP3402 of James Cook University Singapore Campus, grade 2023.</p>
+<p>This github repository was created by the Group B for the Baizonn Learning Center website project.
+This project is Provided by students of SP51, CP3402 Group B of James Cook University Singapore Campus in 2023.</p>
-<p>This github repository was created by Team B for the Baizonn Learning Center website project.</p>
-<p>This github repository includes the content required for the project website, all WordPress program files, custom theme files, website theme prototypes, and some necessary development and documentation files.</p>
+<p>This Github repository contains some of the main files needed for the Baizonn Learning Center project.
+It includes the complete WordPress website program files of the project, as well as custom theme files, some design drawings, and some development documents, etc.</p>

 ## Project Contents